itzzexcel/luna-plugins/plugins/itswickedoutside/README.md

 - [src/ui-interface.ts](src/ui-interface.ts) — helper to locate the Now Playing container

 If you develop locally in this monorepo, use the top-level watch/build scripts (see repository README) to rebuild the plugin and test changes in the Luna app.

+### Bundled helper (Windows)
+This plugin includes a small helper executable bundled for Windows at `src/net9.0-windows.zip`.
+You can unzip and run the contained installer to install a local analysis helper — the binary is provided to simplify testing on Windows, but the full analyser source and other platform builds are in the external repo above.

 ## Troubleshooting